duckie-team/PaginationList/README.md

 ## Why?

 The existing Paging3 library is cumbersome to use, and integration with Jetpack Compose is not smooth.
-Therefore, I made a LazyList that simply includes Pagination.
+Therefore, we made a LazyList that simply includes Pagination.

 ## Usage